shan-emacs/emacs-packages-mirrors/melpa/ewal-evil-cursors-readme.txt

-This is an `ewal'-based `evil' cursor colorscheme in both Spacemacs and vanilla Emacs format.
+An `ewal'-based `evil' cursor colorscheme in both Spacemacs and vanilla Emacs format.